phlegmatic/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
->For this part the weekdays() function may be of some help here.
-Use the dataset with the filled-in missing values for this part.
-1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
-2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-The plot should look something like the following, which was creating using simulated data:

-        1. A new column indicating whether the date is a weekday or a weekend is added to the new dataset created in the previous section.
+A new column indicating whether the date is a weekday or a weekend is added to the new dataset created in the previous section.

 ```r